-Method of Accounting - The financial statements have been prepared using the accrual basis of accounting.
+Method of Accounting - The financial statements have been prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 Under this basis, revenue is recognized when earned and expenses are recognized when incurred.